Helen Jeannette Bryan Martin Walker

 She was preceded in death by her parents, Pat and Lucille Bryan; son, Jimmy Carter Martin; father of her children, James Carter Martin; husband, Randall Walker; and brother, Cecil Bryan.

-She is survived by her daughters, Angela (Michael) Lalonde, Becky Martin; grandchildren, Leitte (Jason) Mull, Rachel (Chad) Lanning, Elizabeth (Adam) Patterson, Lucy (Cosmo) Nabors, and Clint Martin; 10 great-grandchildren; brother, Tommy (Jean) Bryan; daughter-in-law, Marilyn Parton Apple; sisters-in-law, Joyce Bryan, Charlene Allmon, and Betty Lannom; brother-in-law, Butch (Twyla) Martin; and many loving nieces and nephews.
+She is survived by her daughters, Angela (Michael) Lalonde, Becky Martin; grandchildren, Leitte (Jason) Mull, Rachel (Chad) Lanning, Elizabeth (Adam) Patterson, Lucy (Cosmo) Nabors, and Clint Martin; 10 great-grandchildren; brother, Tommy (Jean) Bryan; daughter-in-law, Marilyn Parton Apple; sisters-in-law, Joyce Bryan, Charlene Allmon, Betty Lannom; brothers-in-law, Butch (Twyla) Martin, Bud Harmon; and many loving nieces and nephews.

 Mrs. Walker was a member of Grace Life (Southside) Baptist Church.